 3. Stir in remaining ingredients and heat, stirring occasionally, until warmed throughout.
 Serve.

 Tip: Some greens tend to be bitter.
-To offset this inherent bitterness, add a touch of sweetener such as pure organic maple syrup or Agave nectar, if desired.
+To offset this inherent bitterness, add a touch of sweetener such as pure organic maple syrup or coconut nectar, if desired.

 Delicious AND good for you.
 Score!